Controversy over Abkhaz and South Ossetian independence

-The unilateral declarations of independence of Abkhazia and South Ossetia remain controversial, as these entities are only recognized by five countries: Russia issued its recognition after the 2008 Russo-Georgian War, being followed by Venezuela, Syria, Nicaragua, and Nauru.
+The unilateral declarations of independence of Abkhazia and South Ossetia remain controversial, as these entities are only recognized by a few countries after Russia issued its recognition shortly after the 2008 Russo-Georgian War.
 Other countries recognize the regions as part of Georgia.
 Russia's recognition occurred six months after the Western recognition of the unilateral declaration of independence by Serbia's breakaway Republic of Kosovo in February 2008, which was opposed by Russia.
 This, and resultant non-recognition of Abkhazia and South Ossetia by the West, has led to claims of hypocrisy and double standards on the part of both sides of the recognition divide.
+However, the recognition of Kosovo was based on recommendations of the UN and followed the principle of "standards before status", unlike in the case of Abkhazia and South Ossetia.